sigsum/sigsum/doc/design.md

 accepted their request, after which it can be verified using an inclusion proof.

 #### 3.2.3 - Wait for witness cosigning
-Sigsum logs periodically freeze the most current tree head, typically every five minutes.
-Cosigning witnesses poll logs for so-called _to-sign_ tree heads and verify that they are fresh and append-only before doing a cosignature operation.
-Cosignatures are posted back to logs so that signers can easily fetch finalized cosigned tree heads.
+Cosigning witnesses poll the logs for tree heads to be cosigned once per minute, verifying that they are fresh (not back-dated more than five minutes) and append-only (no leaves were removed or modified) before doing any cosignature operations.
+Cosignatures are posted back to the logs so that they become available in one place.

-It thus takes five to ten minutes before a signer's distribution phase can start.
-The added latency is a trade-off that simplifies sigsum logging by removing the need for reactive gossip-audit protocols
+The above means that it takes up to 5-10 minutes before a cosigned tree head is available.
+Depending on implementation it may be as short as one minute.
+The added latency is an important trade-off that significantly simplifies sigsum logging by removing the need for reactive gossip-audit protocols
 	[\[G1,](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=7346853)
 	[G2,](https://datatracker.ietf.org/doc/html/draft-ietf-trans-gossip-05)
 	[G3,](https://petsymposium.org/2021/files/papers/issue2/popets-2021-0024.pdf)